 Church Apostle Heber C. Kimball, speaking Nov.
-8th, 1857, seemed to be oblivious to any vision where Smith saw God and Christ:
+8th, 1857, was unaware of a vision where Smith saw God and Christ:

-Church Apostle John Taylor explained in a sermon March 1, 1863:
+Church Apostle John Taylor in a sermon March 1, 1863:

 In modern times if someone said they had a vision it would seem extraordinary, or more likely not believable.
 However in the early 1800s having visions wasn't perceived to be all that uncommon.
 Even Joseph Smith's father claimed to have had a vision - namely the Tree of Life vision.
 People believed in magic, seer stones, divining rods, etc. and people claiming to have visions weren't seen as all that strange.
 Like much of Joseph's work, the first vision is strikingly similar to someone else's story.
 The following are accounts of visions similar to Joseph's First Vision.
 Note: All of these accounts appeared in print before Joseph's First Vision was published.

-Was this a previously unpublished version of Joseph Smith's "first vision," one might ask?
-No. It was the claim of one Norris Stearns, published in 1815, in Greenfield, Massachusetts---not far from where the Joseph Smith Senior family lived in Vermont.
+Norris Stearns, experienced the vision and published it in 1815, in Greenfield, Massachusetts---not far from where the Joseph Smith Senior family lived in Vermont.

-The most intriguing aspect of Stearns' "vision," is how he described the Father and the Son as two separate, distinct, human personages.
-LDS faithful, of course, have long asserted that that was one of the "truths" that had been lost from the world until Joseph Smith's First Vision.
+The most intriguing aspect of Stearns' "vision," is how he described the Father and the Son as two separate, distinct, human-like personages.
+LDS leaders have insisted separate beings in the godhead was one of the "truths" that had been lost from the world until Joseph Smith's First Vision.
 It was a major point in the late apostle Hugh B. Brown's 1950's sermon "Profile of a Prophet."
-But Joseph may have merely been inspired by Stearns, or some other contemporary source.
+Joseph could have been inspired by Stearns, or some other contemporary source.

 Pro-LDS historian Richard Bushman's comments

-Even pro-LDS historian Richard Bushman, is intrigued by the similarities of literary voice and tone between Joseph's account of the First Vision and Norris Stearns' vision saying "That voice suited Joseph perfectly, and he adopted it as his own with immense success in his simple narrative of innocence overtaken by divinity". books.google.com
+Pro-LDS historian Richard Bushman, was intrigued by the similarities of literary voice and tone between Joseph's account of the First Vision and Norris Stearns' vision saying "That voice suited Joseph perfectly, and he adopted it as his own with immense success in his simple narrative of innocence overtaken by divinity". books.google.com

 'Thy sins be forgiven thee.'
 A third saw his Savior descending to the tops of the trees at noon day" (The Christian Baptist, Vol. 1, pp.148-49).

-Meridian Magazine has recently published an article by famed LDS historian Richard Bushman giving another person's account of a vision which is remarkably similar to Joseph's First Vision but preceded Joseph's First Vision by four years.
-The article, abridged by Meridian but with a link to the full article, is here:
+Meridian Magazine published an article by LDS historian Richard Bushman giving another person's account of a vision which is remarkably similar to Joseph's First Vision but it occurred four years before Joseph's.
+The article was abridged by Meridian but a link to the full article, is here:

-Now there are known to have been several accounts by Joseph Smith of his first vision, one in which it was an 'angel' who communicated with Joseph, another in which it was Christ alone, and the official canonized version, which included both the Father and the Son.
+Joseph Smith offered several different accounts of his first vision, one in which it was an 'angel' who communicated with Joseph, another in which it was Christ alone, and the official canonized version, which included both the Father and the Son.
 All of these accounts were recorded some time after the establishment of the Church.
-The account of Solomon Chamberlain, as recounted by Bushman above, is so similar to that of Joseph's own account, particular his earliest version, that one is left to wonder if Joseph did not appropriate this vision for himself.
+The account of Solomon Chamberlain, as offered by Bushman above, is so similar to Joseph's, particularly his earliest version that honest seekers wonder if Joseph relied on it.